Fayob/portfolio-setup-project/README.md

 - the whole project was properly set up in the html file
 - after the html file is being set up, the style file was added
 - the necessary styling was added to the style file.
+- added javascript code to alter the mobile menu (DOM manipulation).

 ## Author